Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Walking the streets (and looking out upon the valleys on either side) of the village, you can get a sense of the brilliance that brought so many creatives here.
 The quiet winding streets and blue shutters, the houses with greenery creeping up the walls, all of it under a crystal blue sky... the kind of languorous illusion these villages of the Luberon seem so able to provide.

 Think of Roussillon and you'll think of gold.
-Not the metal, the colour.
+Not the metal, the color.

 Or ochre, because this is its birthplace: you'll see it on the walls, on the hills (and if you've been hiking the Ochre Trail, on your shoes).

-Shades of yellow and gold and rust and deep blood red, as though ochre weren't a colour but a hue, a slight hint of spark and fire.
+Shades of yellow and gold and rust and deep blood red, as though ochre weren't a color but a hue, a slight hint of spark and fire.

-Interestingly, there's a local law obliging residents to paint their façade in ochre; this makes perfect sense, because a blue or green wall could severely mar the village's harmony.
-That said, I did pass by houses which, although painted ochre, were adorned with green shutters, so these are clearly allowed.
+Interestingly, there's a local law obliging residents to paint their façade in ochre; this makes perfect sense, because a blue or pink wall could severely mar the village's harmony.
+That said, I did pass by houses which, although painted ochre, were adorned with different-colored shutters, so these are clearly allowed.

 No one knows why Roussillon has all the ochre, and the other villages of the Luberon do not.